acoboh/query-filter-jpa/README.md

 }
 ```

-Once you have import the library, you can easily create new filters.
-To create your first filter, you only need to specify it with a new class.
+Once you import the library, creating new filters becomes remarkably easy.
+To create your first filter, you only need to specify it within a new class.

 ```java